-Discover the "World's Longest Art Gallery."
-Several thousand years ago, ancient people carved and drew the world around them on the rock faces, many of which are accessible by road in this 46-mile-long gem.
-Combine with trips to Price and the San Rafael Swell.
 Utah has a variety of art and history museums, as well as a vibrant art, theater, film and music scene.
 Many of these artistic and cultural offerings culminate in signature annual festivals, like the Sundance Film Festival in Park City, the Utah Shakespeare Festival in Cedar City, the Living Traditions Festival in Salt Lake City and the Moab Music Festival.
 Music is as much a part of Utah's landscape as our iconic mountains and arches.
 Salt Lake City is home to a Broadway theater, a professional ballet, symphony and opera, alongside multiple theater companies, dance companies, "America's choir" and a lively local music community.
 In the cities, mountains or red rock - we love our music.
 Many artists call our cities home, drawing on inspiration from the nearby mountains.
-Smaller, rural communities, such as Helper, Torrey and Spring City, also lure artists to landscapes perfect Explore festivals and events at visitutah.com/events for plein air painting.
+Smaller, rural communities, such as Helper, Torrey and Spring City, also lure artists to landscapes perfect for plein air painting.
 Museums touch on a wide range of peoples, inhabitants and histories, including Native American, dinosaur, pioneer, mining, railroad and natural history offerings.
 While Utah is known for its proud pioneer heritage, the region's human history dates back thousands of years earlier.
-Visitors can explore countless reminders of ancient peoples, including prolific petroglyph panels and remnants of their homes and villages.
+Visitors can responsibly explore countless reminders of ancient peoples.
 Today, evidence of this blend of indigenous culture and Mormon pioneer heritage abounds throughout Utah's astonishing landscapes.
 This combined heritage is the foundation for a modern legacy of arts and culture that also includes a thriving Olympic spirit, inspiring earth art and fascinating drives on historic roads and trails.
+Before visiting, call ahead or check availability online.
+Hours may be limited or reservations required.
+See visitutah.com/events for more information.
+S F S W